 In contrast, the Spanish style can always be described as “light rum.”
 And this is where that confusion comes into play because the use of the word “light” here has nothing to do with color, it’s all about the flavor.
 “Light rum” is a rum that is lighter in flavor than a traditional pot still rum.
 Still molasses based but with a shorter fermentation time, often times only a scant 24 hours, and then continuously distilled on column stills.
 This was a style that was developed in Cuba in the late 19th century and is the style still practiced by Havana Club and Bacardi.
 These are the majority of the rums on the market.
 They’re easier and cheaper to make it bulk.
 But because they carry less flavor it doesn’t matter what color they are or how long you age them they will always be light rum.

 Then there’s the French.
 Always doing things their own way.
-The French style of Rhum Agricole, developed as mainland France moved away from importing sugar due to events like the Haitian slave rebellion and the English navy making the process to problematic.
+The French style of Rhum Agricole developed as mainland France moved away from importing sugar due to events like the Haitian slave rebellion and the English navy making the process too problematic.
 So, they began refining sugar from sugar beets on the mainland.
-This left the French controlled Caribbean islands had less reason to refine their sugar cane nectar and began distilling the nectar.
-This results in a grassier, greener sprit that probably has more in common with Brazilian cacchaca than it’s traditional or light rum island cousins.
+This left the French controlled Caribbean islands with less reason to refine their sugar cane nectar and they began distilling it instead.
+This results in a grassier, greener spirit that has more in common with Brazilian cacchaca than its traditional or light rum island cousins.

 And these are just the baseline styles of traditionally made rums.
 We haven’t even gotten into blended rums, heavy rums, or god forbid Inlander Rum.
 Confusion is almost inevitable.